Students from refugee backgrounds often need personalised support to understand and navigate senior school and post-school options.

 UAC Equity Scholarships help financially disadvantaged students with general costs associated with tertiary study.
 In addition, it may be helpful for students to contact the Equity teams at each university.

 The Friends of Zainab Tertiary Scholarship granted by the Public Education Foundation is for refugee students planning to transition to university and gives an annual bursary of $2,000 for the first two years of full-time university study.
-Applications open in April and close in August.

 The Good Universities Guide provides tips and advice for students applying for scholarships and help with finding the right course.